 Red, black, and white paint was applied to the plastered mudbrick walls of the tomb.
 It depicts a series of boats travelling on the river accompanied by a number of smaller scenes of women dancing, men fighting, and people interacting with animals.

-A particularly important scene involves one man using a mace to subdue another three men, his arm raised above his head in a pose clearly reminiscent of the smiting pose adopted by the pharaoh in countless art works.
+A particularly interesting scene involves one man using a mace to subdue another three men (above), his arm raised above his head in a pose clearly reminiscent of the smiting pose adopted by the pharaoh in countless art works.

-There is also an image of a man restraining two large animals, most likely lions, which echoes the images on the Gebel el Arak knife and the Narmer Pallette.
+There is also an image of a man restraining two large animals, most likely lions, which echoes the images on the Gebel el Arak knife (below left) and the Narmer Pallette (below right).
 This is thought to represent the supernatural power of the ruler and his ability to tame the forces of nature which was one of the key elements in legitimizing his right to rule.
 Other proto-dynastic elements of the decoration include the use of size to indicate status, the presence of priests wearing animal skins, and a rudimentary base-line.

 The differing colours of the boats and their passengers may also be important.
 The boats heading south are painted red, white, and green, and the crew on those boats have red skin.
 The boats heading north are black, and have crews with black skin.
 The red skinned characters are most associated with typically Gerzean poses (subduing lions, the ruler sitting under an awning) leading some (Winkler, Case, and Payne) to suggest the black skinned figures may represent foreign invaders.
 The duality in colour is also matched by the images of a pair of red and black antelope and red and black lions.